-T his large painting on paper by Keith Haring was one of the star lots of the June Contemporary Art Evening Auction.
-Selling for just under £2 million, it is to date the highest value painting which has been consigned to Sotheby’s from the online estimate request platform.
+T his large painting on paper by Keith Haring was consigned to Sotheby’s from the online request an estimate service.
+It was one of the star lots of the June 2018 Contemporary Art Evening Auction, where it sold for just under £2 million, making it the highest value painting consigned online to date.

 The painting, executed in 1983, was shown in the travelling 1984 exhibition Arte di frontiera: New York Graffiti.
 It was then purchased from the Salvatore Ala gallery in Milan by the client’s mother in 1987 and has been in the same family ever since.

 Haring in the mid-1980s was recognised as an important up-and-coming artist but was certainly not the household name he is today.
 His first one man show at the Tony Shafrazi gallery in 1982 was a great success and helped to elevate him from his status as a radical subway graffiti artist to a mainstream artist.
 The two highest value auction art records for Haring in 1987 were $13,200 and $11,000, so the rise in financial terms since then is nothing short of staggering.

 What was striking about Haring was his energy, not only in his constant work and projects throughout the 1980s all over the United States and Europe, but also in his painting.
 One can see in August 15 the streaks of ink dripping down the canvas and sense the confidence and speed of his brushwork.

 Haring had found his unique style by now, having developed a range of almost cartoon like figures to populate his art from his days of painting on the New York subway.
 The subway became, as Haring said, a “laboratory” for working out his ideas and experimenting with his simple lines.